octokit/plugin-rest-endpoint-methods.js/docs/actions/getGithubActionsPermissionsOrganization.md

 # Get GitHub Actions permissions for an organization

-Gets the GitHub Actions permissions policy for repositories and allowed actions in an organization.
+Gets the GitHub Actions permissions policy for repositories and allowed actions and reusable workflows in an organization.

 You must authenticate using an access token with the `admin:org` scope to use this endpoint.
 GitHub Apps must have the `administration` organization permission to use this API.